Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Simulation Study

 The covariates selected in a stepwise procedure for inclusion in the outcome model vary across the different simulated datasets.
 To assess which covariates are most useful for adjustment in the outcome model, we measure the frequency of covariate inclusion and its variability by simulation scenario (see Figure \ref{percent_included}).
-Degree ($X^{(1)}$) and covariates related to contagion at baseline (covariates $X^{(9)}-X^{(12)}$) are included most often; others are selected in a range of frequencies.
-The outcomes models for the two exposure groups are similar.
+Baseline status ($X^{(0)}$), degree ($X^{(1)}$) and covariates related to contagion at baseline (covariates $X^{(9)}$ and $X^{(11)}$) are included most often; others are selected in a range of frequencies.